 - Meeting with experts in various fields, including landscape, pest management and organic products.

 The results of this exploration into alternative pest management strategies has been very informative and the LARMAC Board has spent significant time reviewing and considering this information.
+This has led to an integrated pest management program, which includes the following:

 Communication